ListsOpinionHiT Classics

 Dave Chappelle

 He’s arguably the best stand-up comic of his generation, a fountain of blistering gags and bold insights.
-No one stalks the stage quite like Chappelle, and he’s eager to challenge audiences and detractors alike with his routines.
+No one stalks the stage quite like Chappelle, and he’s eager to challenge audiences and detractors alike.

 He’s also become a symbol of woke outrage, stirring the pot with jokes tied to the trans community.
 Most hear those routines and see the humanity, and heart, lurking behind every punch lines.